Paul Collins (Brookside): Departure

 On 8 April 1990, Sloane died after she had been diagnosed with cancer.
 Sloane continued to work despite her diagnosis and at the time of her death, Sloane had filmed up to five weeks of additional episodes as Annabelle.
 Sloane did not publicise her illness and only told those in production who needed to know.
 Production and stories were not compromised because of this and an exit storyline could be worked on.
 Sloane's final episode she filmed was broadcast on 9 May 1990.
 Their final episode and story together featured Paul and Annabelle's plans to adopt Louise Mitchell (Jenny Hesketh).
 They wanted to adopt her despite her bad behaviour breaking plates and reminding Paul about Annabelle's affair.
 After which, producers then decided to write out the remainder of the Collins family.
 The family's exit story from the series featured Paul deciding to move to the Lake District and his departure was broadcast in June 1990.
 Wiggins later discussed his time on Brookside and his upset over Sloane's death.
-He revealed a memorable moment with her had been filming camping scenes in the Collinses garden.
+He revealed a memorable moment with her had been filming camping scenes in the Collins's garden.
 The rainy weather caused them to slip on-set and the tent collapsed with Sloane inside.
 In 1994, it was revealed that Annabelle, Paul and Mona were still living in the Lake District and were running a small guest house.